ccswbs/UoGd7-Training/features/howto-livefeeds.md

 4. Select `Save`.
 5. Repeat steps 1-4 for any additional feeds you would like to add to a category.

+### Step Three: Add the `EA1 - Upcoming Events teaser list` View Pane

+1. From the page you would like to add a combined live feed to, select `Customize this page` at the botton of the screen.
+7. For the appropriate region, select `+` (plus sign).
+8. When the Add Content window opens, select `View panes` from the side menu.
+9. Select `View: EA1 - Upcoming Events teaser list` from the list.
+1. Change the number of items to display and override the title if desired.
+2. Select `Finish`.
+4. Select `Save` at the bottom of the page.

+________

+## To Display Multiple Combined Feeds (All Feeds):

+### Step One: Create a Feed Category

+1. From the administration bar, navigate to `Configuration` > `Feed aggregator` > `Add category`.
+2. Enter a title for the feed category.
+3. Select `Save`.

+### Step Two: Add Feeds to the Feed Category

+1. On the Feed aggregator page, find the name of a feed you would like to add to your new category.
+2. Select `edit` beside the feed's name, under "Operations."
+3. Under "Categorize news items," select the name of your new category.
+4. Select `Save`.
+5. Repeat steps 1-4 for any additional feeds you would like to add to a category.

 ### Step Three: Find the Aggregator Feed ID

 4. On the Feed aggregator page, you will see the category you created appear under "Category overview."